Whenever an orchestration or transformation operation is performed by Matillion ETL a Task is created. This includes:

 Task information can be gathered and scrutinised in several ways.
 Task information is immediately available in the Task panel at the bottom-right of the client interface, giving concise information on recently-run tasks and how they have progressed.
 These tasks can be viewed in greater detail using the Task Info screen.
 Meanwhile, a fuller report on all tasks logged by the instance can be found in Task History.

 Internally Matillion ETL uses queues to manage tasks.
-The most important thing to understand about Queues is that there is one per environment.
-This means that when running multiple tasks, tasks for all users will execute in sequence (not parallel).
+There is one queue per environment.
 If there is a long running task subsequent tasks will be queued behind it.
 This will show in the task panel with the waiting icon.